martafillol/martafillol/README.md

 I'm a **data-driven problem solver** with a background in **programmatic advertising and digital marketing**, now transitioning into **data engineering & analytics**.
 My journey started with optimizing media campaigns, but I soon became fascinated with the **backend of data—how it's collected, structured, and used to drive impact**.

-Today, I'm on a mission to **bridge the gap between marketing and data science**, learning how to build efficient data pipelines, automate workflows, and extract meaningful insights.

 ---

 ## 💡 Background